 Thankfully, research helps us determine exactly how to schedule both types of training for optimal performance.
-In fact, researchers have reviewed nearly 100 studies to figure out the best ways to type of running.
+In fact, researchers have reviewed nearly 100 studies to figure out the best ways to Tested: The Nike Vomero.

-The first step in solidifying your schedule is knowing that your run performance can take a nosedive when you don’t smartly pair the two forms of exercise.
-According to lead author Kenji Doma, Ph.D., your running performance is impaired in between resistance training sessions due to the stress that resistance training places on your muscles—known as true rest days (DOMS)—which can continue for up to 72 hours.
-Plus, a hard leg day Your 16-Week Marathon Strength Training Plan.
+mixed into your schedule can take a nosedive when you don’t smartly pair the two forms of exercise.
+According to lead author RW+ Membership Benefits., your running performance is impaired in between resistance training sessions due to the stress that resistance training places on your muscles—known as Can You Build Muscle While Marathon Training (DOMS)—which can continue for up to 72 hours.
+Plus, a hard leg day session is most affected during resistance training-induced stress,” he said.

 “Resistance training-induced stress can hamper the muscle’s ability to contract optimally, which is vital for any type of movement, including running,” he tells Runner’s World.
 “Therefore, undertaking any form of endurance training during periods of resistance training-induced stress can prevent endurance athletes from reaching their session goals, such as covering a particular distance or maintaining pace.”

-in between your run and your strength workout is not the answer—you just need to find the balance.
+The first step in solidifying your schedule is knowing that your run performance strength workout is not the answer—you just need to find the balance.
 Here, what to learn from the scientific review that can help you do just that.

 First, Determine Your Goal